 Watering a lawn improperly is one of the most common, if not the most common mistake we see homeowners make.
 There is a lot of misinformation out there when it comes to watering.
 One of the biggest misconceptions is to water your lawn nearly everyday for best results.
 Do not do this!
 All you are doing with frequent, shallow watering is causing the root system to remain shallow.
 Shallow roots do not make for a healthy or drought tolerant lawn.
 What you need to aim for is deep roots.
 The way we achieve this is less frequent watering, but watering for a longer period of time.
 Most cool season turfs are best served by once per week watering.
 Be sure to put down an inch to an inch and a half of water once per week.
 Don’t know how much you’re putting down or if your irrigation is set evenly?
 We recommend putting rain gauges on your lawn when you water to make sure your lawn is getting the water it needs and coverage is even.
 The last thing to remember about watering is that the best time to water is in the mornings.
 Set your irrigation to start around 5 or 6 in the morning.
 If you don’t have an irrigation system, make the time to get out in the morning and water your lawn.
 Your lawn will thank you.
-Watering mid day isn’t good because a lot of the water can be lost due to evaporation, watering in the evening is not good either because not only is it best to work moisture into the ground for when the lawn is actively growing (which is during the day), but the biggest reason no to water at night is this can result in fungal diseases if moisture is worked into the ground when the sun has gone down.
+Watering mid day isn’t good because a lot of the water can be lost due to evaporation, watering in the evening is not good either because not only is it best to work moisture into the ground for when the lawn is actively growing (which is during the day), but the biggest reason not to water at night is this can result in fungal diseases if moisture is worked into the ground when the sun has gone down.
 This water will not be used by the plant like it would in the early morning or during the day.
 The evening is the worst time to water, but unfortunately for many homeowners who don’t have the luxury of an irrigation system this is when they will find the time to water.
 On that note, if we apply fertilizer and weed control products to your lawn in the morning and advise you to water after 8 hours, please still water at this time, but don’t make a habit of this being your regular watering time.
-Moreover, if your turf is very healthy and not under any stress after we’ve applied products you may wait to hold off and water the following morning.
+Moreover, if your turf is very healthy and not under any stress after we’ve applied products you may wait and hold off with watering until the following morning.

 Pro tip: If watering in the afternoon is so bad, then why do I see grounds keepers at golf courses doing so?